 Ecommerce sales are expected to grow by 50% from 2021 and reach $7.4 trillion by 2025.
-This is both good and bad news.
-Good because this means there’s scope for more ecommerce businesses to enter the market.
+This means there’s scope for more ecommerce businesses to enter the market.
 Bad because there’s probably going to be a lot more competition, making it difficult for smaller ecommerce brands to navigate the market and make a mark.

 Does this mean all hope is lost?
 Absolutely not!
 But what this does mean is that if you want to grow and succeed as an ecommerce business, you will need to alter your marketing strategy to include paid advertising in addition to using organic channels of growth.
 Ecommerce advertising can help you drive traffic to your sales funnel and increase the chances of that being converted into paying customers.

-So to help you out, we’ve created this super comprehensive guide on eCommerce ads — which will take you through everything you need to know on the subject, including the types of ecommerce ads, best strategies to use, and how to create compelling video ads in minutes using InVideo’s free ad maker.
+So to help you out, we’ve created this super comprehensive guide on eCommerce ads — which will take you through everything you need to know on the subject, including the types of ecommerce ads, the best strategies to use, and how to create compelling video ads in minutes using InVideo’s free ad maker.

 Here’s what’s covered in this article:

 Let’s get started by looking at what eCommerce advertising is and why it’s crucial for your growth.

 There’s no shortage of social media and online platforms on which you can run eCommerce ads.
 But the leads you get from different platforms are different – because people use these platforms for different purposes, which means that the intent with which they click on your ad is also different.
 This is called the purchase intent.

 Audiences with low purchase intent just want to browse various websites to check out their options, while those with high purchase intent are actively looking to buy products.